Machine Semiotics: Discussion

 Accordingly, our Machine Semiotics substantially utilizes the basic tenets of dynamic semantics.
-The meaning of an utterance is a partial function upon a space of epistemic action states and fixed points of those meaning functions define the important concept of acceptance.
+The meaning of an utterance is a partial function upon a space of epistemic action states.
+Fixed points of those meaning functions define the important concept of acceptance.
 Our training algorithm describes the acquisition of semantic and pragmatic world knowledge from an ecological point of view \citep{Uexkull82}.
 Starting from two crucial assumptions, that (1) silence of the user endorses a current operation mode, and (2) linguistic behavior indicates disagreement with a current operation mode, we have proposed a reinforcement mechanism which continually revises inappropriate meanings upon upcoming new input.
 We have illustrated this algorithm in two case scenarios.
 The first one describes the two-state cognitive heating mentioned above where revision simply replaces a consequent state by its complement while keeping the antecedent.
 In a slightly more involved three-state scenario, we have employed an intrinsic periodic update dynamics.
 In both settings, we have abstractly represented the meaning of a user's utterance in the heater's wirkwelt through an action of its epistemic state space.

-Our reinforcement learning algorithm can be straightforwardly generalized toward even more complex state spaces either by means of a simple trial and error updating process, or, perhaps more appropriately, through Markov decision processes \citep{Haykin12, SuttonBarto18}.
-Moreover, the acquired mental lexicon can be efficiently stored in a neural associative network rendering a meaning pattern as output for a given input utterance.
-This could be achieved by combining vector-symbolic architectures \citep{FernandezCelikyilmazEA18, Gayler06, GrabenPotthast09a, Smolensky90} with deep neural networks \citep{CunBengioHinton15, FernandezCelikyilmazEA18} for a neural network implementation of Machine Semiotics.

-The Machine Semiotics approach does not require the user to memorize particular keywords to which the device is instructed to respond by means of slot-filling semantics \citep{Allen87, ChenWangRudnicky13, GuoTurEA14, MesnilDauphinEA15}.
-By contrast, Machine Semiotics adapts its linguistic behavior flexibly to the user during language acquisition.
-Yet for commercial use, it could be more appropriate to deliver the system with a pre-trained mental lexicon, containing the most probable utterances in their stereotypical pragmatic contexts.
+Moreover, we have demonstrated that the algorithm is likely to converge when the user complies with the normative Cooperative Principle and the Conversation Maxims, originally suggested by \citet{Grice89} and later formalized in the framework of formal pragmatics and optimality theory \citep{AtlasLevinson81, Horn84, Blutner98b, Blutner06, Benz16, HawkinsFrankeEA22}.

 Although Machine Semiotics is explicitly devised as a machine learning attempt for artificial intelligence, one might speculate about its tentative relevance for human language acquisition and semiosis in general.
 According to \citet{Harnad90} the ``symbol grounding problem'' for assigning symbolic ``meaning'' to almost continuous perceptions could be solved by means of ``discrimination and identification''.
 The former process creates ``iconic representations'' by training classifiers; the latter gives rise to conceptual categorizations.
 Yet these processes emphasize the perceptional aspects of the perception-action cycle.
 On the other hand, \citet{Steels06} argued that also the action space of embodied agents must be taken into account.
 This is actually achieved by Machine Semiotics.